seezee/WP-FOFT-Loader/readme.md

 #### CSS Stage 1

-Declarations placed in this field will load the Base64 subset as a placeholder while the external fonts load.
+Declarations placed in this field will load subsetted fonts as placeholders while the full fonts load.

-* Use only the family name followed by Subset (case-insensitive)
+* Use only the family name followed by Subset (case-sensitive)
-* Family names must match the names you input on the “Optimize” screen.
+* Family names must match the names you input on the “Subset” screen.
-* Omit weights and styles from the font name
 * All declarations must start with the fonts-stage-1 class

-* See the Documentation screen to view the Stage 1 CSS that this plugin loads by default.
+See the Documentation screen to view the Stage 1 CSS that this plugin loads by default.

 Incorrect:

-	.nav-primary { // Missing prefix: .fonts-stage-1
+	.nav-primary { // Missing class: .fonts-stage-1
 	  font-family: latoSubset, sans-serif;
 	}

-	.fonts-stage-1 #footer-primary {
-	  font-family: lato-boldSubset, san-serif; // Don’t include the weight or style }

 	.fonts-stage-1 #footer-secondary {